julienguy/petalalignment/README.md

 ## Purpose

-Determine the length of the 6 PMA struts based on the laser tracker measured coordinates of a array of reflective balls (Ball Mount Reflectors in the code).
+Determine the length of the 6 PMA struts based on the laser tracker measured coordinates of an array of reflective balls (Ball Mount Reflectors in the code), for different configurations.

 3 BMR setups are supported